jdupak/diploma-thesis/thesis.md

 > This is a textual representation of a small and simplified part of the abstract syntax tree (AST) of the example program.

-HIR is the main representation used for most rustc operations [https://rustc-dev-guide.rust-lang.org/hir.html].
+HIR is the main representation used for most rustc operations [@devguide, HIR].
 It combines a simplified version of the AST with additional tables and maps for quick access to information.
 For example, those tables contain information about the types of expressions and statements.
 Those are used for analysis passes, like full (late) resolution and typechecking.